awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-copy-object.md

 + Objects to be copied can be up to 5 GB in size\.
 + All PUT Object Copy options are supported except for conditional checks on ETags and server\-side encryption with customer\-provided encryption keys\.
 + If the buckets are unversioned, you will overwrite objects with the same key names\.
++ Objects are not necessarily copied in the same order as they are listed in the manifest\.
+So for versioned buckets, if preserving current/non\-current version order is important, you should copy all non\-current versions first and later copy the current versions in a subsequent job after the first job is complete\.